 Between the waters

-Presented by Gurjit Singh Matharoo, Principal Architect, Matharoo Associates
+Gurjit Singh Matharoo, Principal Architect, Matharoo Associates

 Indian culture ascribes rivers to goddesses, where taking a dip is symbolic of purifying the soul.
 Traditionally, in the more arid regions, rain is celebrated with song and dance as an essential respite from the scorching heat.
 Ancient storage systems in the form of stepwells, tanks and ghats dot the area, and collection is an important community activity.
 Besides providing easy access to water, they are important functional landmarks that vary from leisure to cremation.